ring-papers/RINGMeeting_template/README.md

 ## slides template:
 A template for slides is provided in the slides folder.
- * RINGMeeting_slides.potx: file to initialize your power point presentation.
+ * RINGMeeting_slides.potx: file to initialize your PowerPoint presentation.